Saint Edmund, Downham Market, Norfolk

 Navigation

-Because we all have a lot to thank God for!
+We all have a lot to thank God for

-In fact, Christians believe that we have everything to thank God for.
-For God creates us and everything in the world - all those things which give sustenance and fulfilment and meaning to our lives.
+Christians believe that we have everything to thank God for.
+In love God creates us and everything in the world - all those things which give sustenance and fulfilment and meaning to our lives.
 Every day and every moment is a gift from God, so we feel the need to thank him frequently for all we have and all we are.
 We also want to stay close to God and come to know him better.

 As well as the good things in life, we also see the suffering of many people in the world - the poverty, the war and the injustice.
 And our own lives can be filled with just as much pain and bewilderment as anybody else’s.